 By Barbara Renner

 Spring has arrived and Pen and Cob need to make their nests.
 SPRING!
-Time to Build a Nest follow the swan couple as they encounter other pond animals along their journey to making a new home.
-The story provides insight into the needs of swans and their neighbors, and would be a great read alongside a springtime nest-making project.
+Time to Build a Nest follows the swan couple as they encounter other pond animals along their journey to making a new home.
+The story provides insight into the needs of swans and their neighbors and would be a great read alongside a springtime nest-making project.

 Fletcher and the Springtime Blossoms is about Fletcher the fox who is enjoying the arrival of spring until he confuses falling blossoms with snow.
 He tries to warn his woodland friends about the return of winter, but springtime holds surprises for all of them.
 This new story is a great addition to classroom units on the seasons or as a bedtime story.

-5 Spring Books for Kids about Spring Blooms in Gardens and in the Wild
+5 Spring Books for Kids about Springtime Blooms

 By Lois Ehlert